 The role of the Student Affairs Committee (SAC) is to support students in the program if problems arise within academic, research, professionalism, clinical, or interpersonal domains.
 Students may be referred to and/or meet with SAC for a range of reasons.
+Additional core and/or other faculty members may be asked to serve as additional members/consultants to SAC on specific cases given their expertise.
 The process outlined below is followed if SAC determines that remedial and/or corrective actions are necessary.
 Please note that not all phases of disciplinary action outlined may be applicable in all cases.